-Note: This is useful for authorizing Xbox, Playstation2, and id any other devices that do not have a web browser, and the customer does not also own a computer.
-1) Device's MAC Address Enter the device to be authenticated 's MAC Address here.
+Manually Authorize a customer below Note: This is useful for authorizing Xbox, Playstation2, and any other devices that do not have a web browser, and the customer does not also own a computer.
+1) Device's MAC Address Enter the device to be authenticated's MAC Address here.
 2) Customer's Username Enter the username of the customer who owns the device to be authenticated here.
 3) Customer's Password Enter the password associated with the username of the customer who owns the device to be authenticated here.
 4) Note (optional) Optionally enter a note here to identify the device.
-This note will show up in various reports on the DHCPatrice System Administration Interface.
-It will NOT be shown to the customer.
+This note will show up i various reports on the DHCPatriot System Administration Interface.
+It will NDT be shown to the customer.
+Commit Figure 12.

-Authorize Customer.
-A screen similar to that shown in figure 12.1 should appear.
-Enter the user device's MAC address or current IP address, the customer's username and password.
-Enter a note, if desired.
-These notes will show up in various places throughout the interface in conjunction with the device.
+various places throughout the interface in conjunction with the device.
 These notes are typically used to note what type of hardware the device is, if necessary.
 Click on Commit to complete the process.
 Error messages will be similar to those mentioned in the Authentication Problems section later in this chapter.